mark-andrews/msms06/readme.md

----
-title: "Model Selection and Model Simplification"
+# Model Selection and Model Simplification
-subtitle: "A Two-Day Workshop for Empirical Researchers"
+## A Two-Day Workshop for Empirical Researchers
----

 This two-day workshop provides practical training in statistical model building, evaluation, comparison, and selection for researchers working with observational data.
 The course addresses common challenges faced when analyzing data with multiple potential predictors, limited sample sizes, and competing theoretical models.